logjuicer/logjuicer/crates/cli/README.md

-logreduce-cli
+logjuicer-cli
 =============

-This package contains the command line for the logreduce project.
+This package contains the command line for the logjuicer project.